PowderL/Globally-local-variable-importance-algorithm-in-Python/README.rst

 glvi
 ============

-glvi is a Python module for machine learning built on top of Scikit-learn and is distributed under the MIT license.
+**glvi** is a Python module for machine learning built on top of **scikit-learn** and is distributed under the MIT license.

-glvi was developed by Mr. Li for evaluating variable importance heterogeneity through a global model built on a large time-space scope.
+**glvi** was developed by Mr. Li for evaluating sptiotemporal heterogeneity of variable imporance through a global model

+built on a large time-space scope.

-glvi inherits from the RandomForestRegressor in scikit-learn.
-If you want to use gliv to estimate local variable importance, model
+**glvi** inherits from the RandomForestRegressor in **scikit-learn**.
+If you want to use **gliv** to estimate local variable

-fitting is necessary.
-But at present, using a fitted random forest model from RandomForestRegressor is not supported.
-To accelerate the
+importance, model fitting is necessary.
+But at present, using a fitted random forest model from RandomForestRegressor is not

-process, parallel is provided which is same with the parallel in scikit-learn.
-The parallel process can be implemented by the parameter
+supported.
+To accelerate the process, parallel is provided which is same with the parallel in **scikit-learn**.
+The parallel

-of ``n_jobs`` which just is consistent with the scikit-learn.
+process can be implemented by the parameter of ``n_jobs`` which just is consistent with the **scikit-learn**.

 **glvi 0.1.4 was not supporting Python 2.7 and Python 3.4.** glvi 0.1.4 and later require Python 3.5 or newer.